Teacher Effectiveness Evaluation

 If a teacher receives a rating of ineffective, City Schools must, at a minimum, offer that teacher (if he or she is certificated) a meaningful appeal process in accordance with Education Article, § 4-205(c)(4), Annotated Code of Maryland.
 The burden of proof is on the teacher to appeal the rating.

-Teacher Off Cycle Evaluation Opportunity
+Teacher Off-Cycle Evaluation Opportunity

-If you believe you should have received notification from the Office of Human Capital and there is an error in your eligibility status for this school year, you must complete the electronic Eligibility Review Request form by Friday, September 29th.
+If you believe you should have received notification from the Office of Human Capital and there is an error in your eligibility status for this school year, you must complete the electronic Eligibility Review Request form by Monday, September 30th.
 No other form of communication – including notifying your supervisor – will be accepted as official initiation of this review request.
 For additional information, read this FAQ.

 Electronic platform help guides